5lb and 18lb Tumbler Systems

 you will find the following:

 To install the bowl, place it over the threaded stud in the base.
 Place the appropriate lid on top of the bowl and hand tighten the rubberized nut provided (wide base down) until rubber body slightly bulges.
 It is essential that this nut be tightened properly so that the bowl will not vibrate loose.
-The working capacity of the Standard Eastwood Vibratory Tumbler with the 8” bowl is approximately .05 cubic feet or three pints, capacity with the 10” bowl is approximately double.
-The total weight capacity is about 3 pounds for the 8” bowl, 6 pounds for the 10”.
+The working capacity of the 5lb Eastwood Vibratory Tumbler is approximately .05 cubic feet or three pints.
+The total weight capacity is about 5 pounds.
 These capacities include both media and the work pieces.